invisibli/invisibli/hybrid_setup.md

 The beginning of the script asks for the access key's mentioned above.
 Some notes:
-> CURRENTLY this will overwrite the profile you currently are using/ save them for the first time if you haven't ever entered them before.
-If you use aws cli for work, please be careful!
-You may want to create a seperate profile and then continue.
+> Currently, the script makes a new profile and asks for new keys for it.
+If you already have a profile/keys to use, just run the script without the `aws configure` and `export=AWS_PROFILE` lines.
 > *Known bug: This script was written with the ami for US-west in mind.
 It will not grab the correct ami if you put anything else in, and will fail.
 Currently being fixed!*
 > Leave default output to: none.
 The script specifies output format if needs it.
+Otherwise you may need to manually exit JSON outputs.
+Nobody wants to do that.

 If the script encounters no issues, after 5ish minutes, you should be fully setup.
 The EC2 instance will reboot and after a few minutes you should be able to reconnect.